junxie6/goexamples/README.md

 # Go Examples
 Some useful examples for Go golang

+# Convert a map to a JSON string
+\# go run convmapjson/convmapjson.go

-# Convert struct to a JSON string
+# Convert a struct to a JSON string
 \# go run convstructjson/convstructjson.go

 # Two factor authentication TOTP (Time-based One Time Password) example